oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![A diagram of a treeDescription automatically generated][image11]

-Fig.2.5 An illustrative cross section of the Pacific Ocean (not to scale) from West to East showing a diversity of geologically active environments where water-rock reactions occur at Earth’s modern seafloor.
+**Fig.2.5** An illustrative cross section of the Pacific Ocean (not to scale) from West to East showing a diversity of geologically active environments where water-rock reactions occur at Earth’s modern seafloor.
 While we may not anticipate Plate Tectonics to be a standard feature of all ocean worlds, any ocean world with a rocky seafloor could host some form of water-rock interaction.

 *Serpentinization Reactions:* While there are many types of water-rock interaction possible on Earth, serpentinization is of particular interest to astrobiologists because it is a geochemical process where ultramafic (low-silica) rocks, rich in Fe and Mg-bearing minerals like olivine and pyroxene (as found pervasively among chondritic meteorites which may represent the bulk starting composition of many ocean world moons), react with water to form serpentine minerals, brucite, magnetite, and hydrogen (H2).
 This process provides a continuous supply of hydrogen, which can serve as a particularly rich energy source for microbial communities (Fig. 2.6).

 ![A diagram of a chemical reactionDescription automatically generated][image12]

-Fig.2.6  Serpentinization occurs at mid-ocean ridges, subduction zones, and other tectonically active regions.
+**Fig.2.6**  Serpentinization occurs at mid-ocean ridges, subduction zones, and other tectonically active regions.
 The hydrogen produced can be utilized by hydrogenotrophic microbes, supporting chemosynthetic ecosystems in these environments.

 #### ***2.3.3  Energy Sources in Extreme Environments***

 ●      *Chemical Energy*: In environments where sunlight is not available, such as deep-sea hydrothermal vents, chemosynthetic organisms rely on chemical energy derived from inorganic compounds (see previous section).
 These organisms utilize processes like hydrogen oxidation, a high energy-yield reaction, to generate energy.
 o   *Chemosynthesis*: Chemosynthetic bacteria and archaea convert inorganic molecules (e.g., hydrogen sulfide, hydrogen, nitrate, methane) into organic matter, forming the base of the food web in these ecosystems
-o   *Example***:** At hydrothermal vents, chemosynthetic microbes oxidize hydrogen sulfide (H2S) to obtain energy, supporting complex communities of organisms like tube worms, clams, and shrimp.
-The following sections introduce two particularly important examples of metabolic pathways..
+o   *Example:* At hydrothermal vents, chemosynthetic microbes oxidize hydrogen sulfide (H2S) to obtain energy, supporting complex communities of organisms like tube worms, clams, and shrimp.
+The following sections introduce two particularly important examples of metabolic pathways.

 #### ***2.3.4 Hydrogenotrophic Methanogenesis***

-●      **Process:** This metabolic pathway involves the production of methane (CH4) by microbes that use hydrogen (H2) as an energy source, reacting it with carbon dioxide (CO2).                .
+●      *Process:* This metabolic pathway involves the production of methane (CH4) by microbes that use hydrogen (H2) as an energy source, reacting it with carbon dioxide (CO2).                .
-o   *Reaction***:** 4 H2 \+ CO2 → CH4 \+ 2 H2O.
+o   *Reaction:* 4 H2 \+ CO2 → CH4 \+ 2 H2O.
 o   *Significance:* Hydrogenotrophic methanogenesis supports diverse microbial communities in anoxic environments, such as deep-sea hydrothermal vents, methane seeps, and indeed \- anywhere that serpentinization is occurring \- by providing a source of energy and organic carbon.

 ![][image13]

-Fig.2.7 A schematic illustration of hydrogenotrophic methanogenesis, projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).
+**Fig.2.7** A schematic illustration of hydrogenotrophic methanogenesis, projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).

 #### ***2.3.5 Anaerobic Oxidation of Methane (AOM)***

-●      **Process:** AOM involves the microbial oxidation of methane in the absence of oxygen, typically using sulfate (SO4) as the electron acceptor.
+●      *Process:* AOM involves the microbial oxidation of methane in the absence of oxygen, typically using sulfate (SO4) as the electron acceptor.
 This process is crucial for controlling methane levels in anoxic environments.
-o   *Reaction***:** CH4 \+ SO42- → HCO3\- \+ HS\- \+ H2O.
+o   *Reaction:* CH4 \+ SO42- → HCO3\- \+ HS\- \+ H2O.
 o   *Significance:* AOM occurs in marine sediments and methane hydrate fields, where it mitigates methane release into the ocean and atmosphere, thus playing a critical role in global carbon cycling and climate regulation (Fig.2.8).

 ![A close-up of a cellDescription automatically generated][image14]

-Fig.2.8 A schematic illustration of the anaerobic oxidation of methane (AOM), projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).
+**Fig.2.8** A schematic illustration of the anaerobic oxidation of methane (AOM), projected onto a seafloor hydrothermal background (Apollo vent, Gorda Ridge, NE Pacific).

 #### ***2.3.6 Applying Earth-based knowledge to Ocean World exploration***